Terence Keel

-Keel speaking at the Center for the Study of Slavery and Justice, Brown University, 2019.

 Terence Keel is an American author and full professor at University of California, Los Angeles, holding dual-appointments within the Institute for Society and Genetics and the Department of African American Studies.

 Early life

 Terence Keel was born in Sacramento, California.
 He attended Laguna Creek High School in Elk Grove, CA and was raised in a Black Pentecostal church in south Sacramento.

 Career

 Keel earned a Bachelor of Arts in theology from Xavier University of Louisiana.
 At Xavier he became a student in the department of Theology which introduced him to liberation theology and the works of James Cone, Albert J. Raboteau, and Charles H. Long.
 He then attended Harvard Divinity School, earning a Masters of Theological Studies in 2005.
 In 2012 Keel received a PhD from the Committee on the Study of Religion at Harvard Graduate School of Arts and Sciences where he worked with Janet Browne, Amy Hollywood, Evelyn Higginbotham, and Noah Feldman.
 As a doctoral student Keel earned awards from the National Science Foundation, the Social Science Research Council, and the Charles Warren Center for American Studies.

 In 2012 Keel joined the faculty at UC Santa Barbara where he was appointed in the Department of Black Studies and the Department of History.
 Keel would eventually become Vice Chair in the Department of History.
 In 2018 Keel became the first Black Studies professor to earn the Harold J. Plous Award, the highest honor given to a junior faculty at UC Santa Barbara in recognition for extraordinary scholarship, teaching, and campus service.
 During that same year Keel published Divine Variations: How Christian Thought Became Racial Science with Standard University Press.
 Keel argues that the persistence of race in the fields of anthropology, medicine, and biology is the result of enduring beliefs and value commitments that stem from the religious, intellectual, and political history of Europe and America.
 Divine Variations won the 2021 Iris Book Award and was the winner of the 2018 Choice Award for Outstanding Academic Title, sponsored by the American Library Association.